05/08/2019 Whether you are a classic G&T drinker or a fancy negroni lover, we bring you the best 13 gins you can't go wrong with.

 Gin’s popularity has boosted over the years, and shows no signs of slowing down.
-One of the reasons for this wave of popularity has been that people have been in search of exotic blends, refreshing combinations and surprising new flavors.
+One of the reasons for this wave of popularity has been that people have been in search of exotic blends and refreshing combinations that are bursting with new flavors.
 Whether your choice is London dry, fresh botanicals, or simply the gin on its own, there is something for everyone’s flavour profile.
 But with so many innovative gins in the market, trying to find the exact one for your taste can be a bit puzzling.
 To help you out with that, here is a list of the best gins to sip this summer.

 Valentine Liberator Gin produced by Valentine Distilling Co. is clear in appearance with aromas of peppery cinnamon, honey cardamom pastry, dried citrus and candied juniper.
 This medium-to-full bodied gin is silky on the palate with a zesty mélange of citrus, herbal roots, anise, pink peppercorn, and cinnamon bark on the long finish.
 To make this gin, nine botanicals from around the world were selected.
 Bold flavors were brought to life through a longer maceration process while lighter notes were produced with a special botanical infusion process.